Tag: desserts

 Jelly pack

-Heat a saucepan with 125 ml water (or you can use a microwave to heat water, container must be able to fill in 250 ml ).
+Heat a saucepan with 125 ml water.
+You can also use a microwave to heat the water.
+The container must be capable of filling 250 ml.

 2. Pour half pack of jelly crystals (I didn’t measure) into hot water.
 Add 2 tbsp of sugar.